List of The X-Files characters: Jeremiah Smith

 Jeremiah Smith is portrayed by Roy Thinnes.
 Smith was an alien member of the resistance against the Syndicate who exhibited healing and shape shifting abilities.
 He gained public attention after saving the lives of several people following a shooting in a fast food restaurant.
 It is likely that Smith was an alias, because at least five employees around the country used the name while working at the Social Security Administration.
 One Smith was captured by the Syndicate and held for execution by the Alien Bounty Hunter but was able to escape and contact Fox Mulder.
 Mulder and Dana Scully saved Smith from the bounty hunter in hope that he would save the life of Mulder's mother, who had just suffered a stroke.
 However, Smith brought Mulder to Canada and revealed a Syndicate-run program involving bees.
 Confronted with the bounty hunter yet again, Smith fled, leaving Mulder on his own.

 Smith resurfaced in 2001 after being discovered by Monica Reyes.
 In Montana, he was found amongst a cult based on the belief that the apocalypse was near and would be brought about by aliens.
 He helped the cult's leader, Absalom, heal returned abductees.
 Scully realized he was involved after observing the remarkable healing of the abductees and the fact that someone appeared to change their appearance on a security video.
 Upon the mysterious return of Mulder, Scully sought out Smith to heal him, but Smith was abducted by the UFO that appeared over the camp.
-His fate was left unknown, but it is presumed that he was executed aboard the ship.